 Form of return Description Assessee Time Limit ER-1 Monthly Manufacturer 10th of the following month from the end of the relevant month.
 ER-2 Monthly EOU 10th of the following month from the end of the relevant month.
 ER-3 Quarterly SSI 10th of the following month from the end of relevant quarter w.e.f.
 1.4.2010 Annexure 13B Quarterly First Stage Dealer (or) Second Stage Dealer 15th of the following month from the end of the relevant quarter.
 ER-4 Annual Financial Information Statement Duty paid including CENVAT Credit ₹100 lakhs in the previous year.
 Annually by 30th November of next year.
 ER-5 Information relating to principal inputs statement Duty paid including CENVAT Credit ₹100 lakhs in the previous year.
 Annually by 30th April for the current year.
 ER-6 monthly input and output Assessee who submits form ER-5 10th of the following month from the end of the relevant month.
 ER-7 Annual Installed Capacity Statement By every assessee 30th April of the succeeding Financial Year ER-8 An assessee is availing the exemption under N.T.
 1/2011 dt.
-1-3-2011 namely paying duty @1% or 2% as the case may be and does not manufacture any other products.
-10th of the following month from the end of relevant quarter.
-For the year end quarter 31st March.
+1-3-2011 namely paying duty @1% 10th of the following month from the end of relevant quarter.
+For the year end quarter 31st